logo dark logo light logo

 Bird’s Nest Fern (Asplenium nidus)

-Bird’s nest fern is a type of epiphyte, which refers to a plant that grows on another plant.
+Bird’s nest fern is a type of epiphyte, a plant that grows on another plant.
 Grow the plant on a piece of wood or rock placed in a hanging planter.
-The leaf shape will vary according to the amount of sunlight the plant receives.
+The leaf shape will vary according to the plant’s sunlight.

 Lots of sunlight – curled leaves.
 Less sunlight – flat leaves.
-Bird’s nest fern originates from the tropics, so they prefer a humid indoor environment such as a bath or laundry room.
+Bird’s nest fern originates from the tropics, so they prefer a humid indoor environment such as a bath or laundry.

 Apply a diluted liquid fertilizer two or three times per year.